DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ## [1] 0.001015001
 ```

-That is a small p-value and consistent with what we got using both the exact binomial test and the simulated empirical p-values in Chapter @\ref(HYPTESTDIST).
+That is a small p-value and consistent with what we got using both the exact binomial test and the simulated empirical p-values in Chapter \@ref(HYPTESTDIST).

 >**Important note**:
 In the calculation of the standard deviation of the sampling distribution, we used the null hypothesized value of the probability of success.